lacojim/FreeFactoryQT/README.md

 ## 🧠 Notes

-> FreeFactoryQT and the FreeFactory Conversion Service are **completely independent**:
+> FreeFactoryQT and the FreeFactory Conversion Service are **completely independent** with the exception of core.py which is shared:
 > - Use the GUI for hands-on or dropzone-based encoding
 > - Use the service for fully automated background workflows